department-of-veterans-affairs/vets-website/script/cypress-testrail-helper/README.md

 ## Before using this app

-You only need to follow these steps once:
+You only need to follow these Cypress-TestRail integration steps once:

 1. Integrate your Cypress spec-file with TestRail -- you should have a TestRail test-case group/section for your spec, and within it TestRail test-cases corresponding to your spec's tests.
 1. In TestRail, click the green info-button next to one of your test-case's Case ID.
 An alert should be displayed, providing the case's parent Group ID and ancestor Project & Suite IDs.